 - The Pacific Integrated Commercial Fisheries Initiative

-This Indigenous Program Review is a technical examination of the function and evolution of each program to see what may need to change or be improved to maximize the benefits to Indigenous Peoples and communities across Canada.
+Indigenous Program Review was a technical examination of the function and evolution of each program to see what might need to change or be improved in order to maximize the benefits to Indigenous Peoples and communities across Canada.

 To start, we reviewed evaluations, audits, proposals and practises internal to Fisheries and Oceans Canada, as well as program-related external reports.
 We also looked at other federal government programs with interconnected objectives or agendas.
 We called this part of our work a ‘desktop review.’

 Based on the desktop review, we identified and discussed some common themes and issues based on our experience in fisheries and aquatic resource management.
 We also talked with national and regional officials at Fisheries and Oceans Canada who are responsible for administering these programs.